spaze/phpstan-disallowed-calls/README.md

 # Disallowed calls for PHPStan
-[PHPStan](https://github.com/phpstan/phpstan) rules to detect disallowed calls, without running the code.
+[PHPStan](https://github.com/phpstan/phpstan) rules to detect disallowed calls and more, without running the code.

 [![PHP Tests](https://github.com/spaze/phpstan-disallowed-calls/workflows/PHP%20Tests/badge.svg)](https://github.com/spaze/phpstan-disallowed-calls/actions?query=workflow%3A%22PHP+Tests%22)

-There are some functions and methods which should not be used in production code.
+There are some functions, methods, and constants which should not be used in production code.
 One good example is `var_dump()`, it is often used to quickly debug problems but should be removed before commiting the code.
 And sometimes it's not.

 Another example would be a generic logger.
 Let's say you're using one of the generic logging libraries but you have your own logger